contact-nat/restlet-sites/modules/com.restlet/tech-doc/studio/guide/01_basics/04_collaborate.md

 # Managing your team

 As a Restlet user, you'll have one team assigned to your account.
-This team will be used across Restlet Studio, DHC, and APISpark.
+This team will be used across Restlet Studio, Restlet Client, and APISpark.

 To add people to your team, open the Team menu from the profile drop-down menu in the header bar.